Parent cooperative: Structure and operation

-Because parent participation offsets staffing costs, tuition is generally lower than at non-cooperative schools.
+Because parent participation helps offset staffing costs, tuition is generally lower than in non-cooperative programs.
 The model also fosters close parent–teacher communication and a strong sense of community involvement.

-Although the movement began with early childhood education, cooperative principles have been applied at multiple educational levels.
+Although the cooperative movement began in early childhood education, its principles have since been applied at multiple educational levels.
 Preschool and nursery schools remain the most common form, often emphasizing play-based learning and social development.
-Elementary co-ops sometimes develop from preschool networks and maintain parent participation in classroom projects or governance.
+Elementary cooperatives sometimes evolve from preschool networks and typically retain parent participation in classroom projects or governance.

 History

 Origins

 The idea of parents collaborating to provide early education for their children emerged in the United States during the 1910s.
 The first parent cooperative was the Chicago Cooperative Nursery School, established in 1915 at the University of Chicago by a group of 12 faculty spouses.
 While this school is often cited as the first parent cooperative in the United States, though the Northside Cooperative Nursery School in Pasadena might be an earlier example, though its exact founding date is unknown.